 WTO tariff rate quotas

-To avoid potential disruption of traditional trade flows between outermost regions and the UK after the withdrawal of the UK from the European Union, the volumes of processed agricultural products currently sent from the outermost regions to the UK as an EU member will be considered as exports to third countries.
+To avoid potential disruption of traditional trade flows between outermost regions and the UK after the ending of the transition period, the volumes of processed agricultural products currently sent from the outermost regions to the UK as an EU member will be considered as exports to third countries.
 At the same time, the United Kingdom has been added to the list of third countries to which the processed products may be re-exported from the Azores and Madeira in the context of regional trade.